Nicholas Ayala

 You can invest your HSA contributions where they grow and be withdrawn tax-free just like other retirement accounts.

-That is a unique benefit of on HSA since other retirement options are typically taxed in a number of different ways.
+That is a unique benefit of an HSA since other retirement options are typically taxed in different ways.

-Those are great “in case something happen” but at the expense of giving up contributing 10+ years to a HSA.
+Those are great “in case something happens” but at the expense of giving up contributing 10+ years to a HSA.

 Today that is like giving up $40,000+ towards my retirement!

-The most expensive thing to consider is to be eligible for a HSA plan is that the medical plan will have high deductibles.
+The most expensive thing to consider is that to be eligible for a HSA plan, the medical plan will have high deductibles.

 Another way to say it — need a larger emergency fund for medical expenses.